Leaving Google After Two and a Half Years

 What Wasn't

 Google builds everything internally.
-Three different promises frameworks, but nobody doing RxSwift.
+Multiple internal promises frameworks, but nobody doing RxSwift.
 Sophisticated navigation patterns that predated the broader community's Coordinator pattern, but invisible to anyone outside the company.
 A component architecture that enforced clean separation of concerns, but with concepts and APIs that don't transfer to any other job.

 This insularity is a rational choice at Google's scale.
 When you have a hundred thousand engineers and a monorepo, consistency and internal tooling matter more than community alignment.
 I get it.
 But after two and a half years, I felt like I was developing expertise in a dialect that only a few thousand people on Earth speak.

 The Objective-C orthodoxy was the most tangible symptom.
-Swift had been out for two years when I joined.
-The external community had moved aggressively.
-Inside Google, it took months of lobbying to get approval for writing new modules in Swift on Drive.
-The resistance wasn't irrational (Swift's ABI instability and build system friction were real concerns) but the result was that Google's iOS code was aging faster than it needed to.
+Swift had been out for two years when I joined, and the external community had moved aggressively.
+Inside Google, it took months of advocating to get approval for writing new modules in Swift on Drive.
+The resistance wasn't irrational (Swift's ABI instability and build system friction were real concerns), but the result was that the iOS stack was aging relative to community standards.

 I wrote about the broader cultural dynamics in a previous post.
 The short version: Google's advantage is infrastructure, not community awareness.
 If your growth depends on staying current with a fast-moving external platform, that's a tension that doesn't resolve easily.